Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Simply put, this Nikon D810 DSLR review unveils one of the best non-professional-level DSLR cameras on the market today.
 It offers a host of great features, making it a flexible model that photographers of varying skill levels can use successfully.
+If you’d like a 3D camera instead, you should also read our Poppy 3D camera review.
 The D810 carries a price that will push it out of the budget of many photographers, unfortunately.

-WHY IT’S A TOP PICK: Best image quality you’ll find in a consumer level DSLR
+WHY IT’S A TOP PICK: Best image quality you’ll find in a consumer-level DSLR

 Price: $3,296 (w/ lens)

 For those who are frustrated with shooting photos while trying to awkwardly hold a tiny point-and-shoot camera or a smartphone camera, the Nikon D810 is a revelation, just like the Nikon Z50.
 The right-hand grip is a perfect size, making it easy to hold the D810 comfortably.
 And most of the camera’s buttons are easy to reach while holding the DSLR camera normally.
 I do have to mention here that Nikon adjusted the button and control layout from what it had with this camera’s predecessor — the D800 — which may frustrate some users migrating to the D810 from the older model.
 I thought the button layout was good with the D810, but those who are used to the D800’s button layout may not agree.

 This model is a heavy camera, like the Blackmagic Pocket 4K Cinema Camera, weighing nearly 2 pounds without the lens attached.
 But Nikon’s designers did a good job designing the D810, distributing the weight evenly, and making the camera well balanced.
 However, I would recommend having a neck strap attached to this model if you’re going to use it for a full day of photography, as the D810 DSLR is heavy enough that it will wear out your arms after a few hours of carrying it around.